tas2580/socialbuttons/README.md

 INSTALATION
 ----------
 To install this extension download it from here and upload the files in your forum under <b>/ext/tas2580/socialbuttons</b>.
 After that go to the Admin panel of your forum and navigate in to Customise -> Extension Management -> Extensions.
 Search this extension in the list of extensions and click on Enable.
-After uploading make sure that <code>ext/tas2580/socialbuttons/cache/</code> is writable.

 SUPPORT
 -------